NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Scientific Name: Schefflera spp.

-Preferred Conditions: Schefflera likes medium light to bright light settings.
-Preferred temperature range is 60-75 degrees Fahrenheit.
+Preferred Conditions: Schefflera likes medium light to bright natural light settings.
+Preferred temperature range is 60°-75° degrees Fahrenheit.
 The soil should be kept evenly moist.

-Dimensions: Full-size Umbrella plants attain a height of 20 feet and a width of 10 feet.
+Dimensions: Full-size Umbrella plants attain a height of 20′ feet tall and a width of 10′ feet wide.
 The dwarf umbrella plants attain a height of eight feet and a width of six feet.

 Toxic or Non-Toxic?
 Keep kids and pets away from this poisonous plant.
 Chewing on or ingesting this plant can cause severe mouth and throat irritation and vomiting.